Mixing heroin with alcohol

 Heroin commonly ends up being mixed with alcohol, despite the dangers.
 Combining heroin with alcohol can cause your breathing to slow, or even stop completely.
 The only way to avoid potential overdose or other adverse effects is to avoid mixing heroin and alcohol completely.

-No, it’s not safe to mix heroin and alcohol – the combination just brings out the worst potential effects of both drugs.
+It is not safe to mix heroin and alcohol.
+The combination brings out the worst potential effects of both drugs.
 Heroin is not normally safe to take as it is, given that it is illegal and completely unregulated.
 But when you drink and take heroin, you increase risk and danger of side effects.

 Even if the user survives OD or coma after mixing alcohol with heroin, permanent brain damage can happen, leaving the abuser disabled in some way.
 Moreover, the heroin remains in the bloodstream longer, so if a person has not used it for a while, if s/he drinks alcohol, it will interact with the heroin remains.